shajiakhan/lab-docs/labs/networking/internetworking-basics-host-routing-virtualbox.md

 #### Expand your knowledge

-Examine Routing Tables of both machine-A and machine-B. Use any of the following commands on the command prompt of the instances:
+Examine Routing Tables of both machine-A and machine-B Use any of the following commands on the command prompt of the instances:

 * `route -nv`
 * `netstat -r`